RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Mario Kart Wii [RMCE01, RMCP01, RMCJ01, RMCK01]/Item Cycler v2.md

 <details>
 <summary>NTSC-U</summary>

-If you don't want to make the item infinite, replace 41820050 with 60000000 - You will cycle through items but it will disappear once used, allowing you to obtain items from boxes normally.
-Pressing the cycle button again will give you the hacked item back
+If you don't want to make the item infinite, replace 41820048 with 60000000 - You will cycle through items but it will disappear once used, allowing you to obtain items from boxes normally.
+Pressing the cycle button again will give you the hacked item back.

+Or if you want crazy item cycling every frame (items automatically changing, you will use a "random item"), replace 41820048 with 48000020

 XXXX: Controller Address
 YYYY: Both cycle to previous and next item buttons masked together.
 E.g: (Wiimote): D-Pad Left (0001) cycles item to the left < and D-Pad Right (0002) cycles item to the right >, therefore YYYY will be 0003 (0001 + 0002 = 0003).
 Be aware, there are TWO YYYY values, make sure you input both of them!